 The story begins with Princess Millian and her robot companion, Pibot, escaping their home world, Primus Star.
 The Garaden Empire, who have recently invaded Primus Star, are hot on their heels.
 Turns out the princess has stolen a data disk that contains information on…something important, I’m sure, and the empire wants it back.
 She gets captured, but before that gives Pibot the disk and instructs him to seek the aid of Bomberman.

 So it’s basically Star Wars.
 Yeah, I take issue with this.
-Not so much that their referencing something popular, or even outright copying it in places.
+Not so much that they’re referencing something popular, or even outright copying it in places.
 It’s just that everyone parodies Star Wars.
 Basing a plot on Star Wars isn’t just plagiarism, it’s clichéd plagiarism!
 In the end, I suppose it’s ultimately harmless.
 No one’s going to play this game for its story anyway, and besides, who doesn’t love Star Wars?

 Basing a plot on Star Wars isn’t just plagiarism, it’s clichéd plagiarism!